kyle-jennings/bootswatch/readme.txt

 * The following default settings have been removed as they are not implemented in this theme ** Colors - link and background colors are not configurable ** Background - Background wallpapers are not visible in this theme ** Custom Headers are not implemented.
-Arguably a similar feature exists, but is implemented different and is also logically grouped in with the template settings sections.
+Arguably a similar feature exists, but is implemented different - logically grouped in with the template settings sections.

-== Documentation for site identity  ==
+== Documentation for site identity and color schemes ==
-* The color scheme settings will change Bootswatch's colors to a series of preset combinations.
+* The color scheme settings will change Bootswatches's colors to a series of preset combinations.
 * The sidebar size setting has 2 options, wide (1/3rd page) and narrow (1/4th)
 * The logo is used for the navbar brand (if the navbar brand setting is changed.)